sboparen/sboparen.github.io/cs488/index.md

 redirect_from: /posts/2009/graphics.html
 ---

-Some things I made while I was taking Introduction to Computer Graphics.
+Some images rendered by the programs I wrote while I was taking Introduction to Computer Graphics.

 <!--more-->